BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 				|-> Update => button to modify existing diary entry's datamodel
 				|-> Delete => delete, lol

-# CSS/BOOTSTRAP:
+# STYLING:
 	PROBLEMS/THINGS TO FIX:
-	Things to IMPLEMENT:
+		-
 	IMPORTANT:
-		- Page design:
+	- Pages:
 		|-> Entry
 		|-> Homepage
 		|-> Overseer(OPTIONAL!)
 	- Main components:
 		|-> Task-List
 		|-> Task-Item
+		- Dialog-Comps:
+			- TaskListDialog
+			- TaskDialog
 	LESS IMPORTANT:

 # TESTING:
 	PROBLEMS/THINGS TO FIX/REPORT(?):
-		- Check if CRUD works properly for backend,
-			|-> For now, test with json-server(expect Cors errors)

-	DOCUMENTS:
-	- MAIN:
+		-

-		- Documentation on what the app does
-		- Documentation on how the app works
+# DOCUMENTS:
+	Official documentation ( contains everything / finalised ):
+		- 1. Introduction ( What the app is and why we chose it )
+		- 2. User documentation ( How to use it, in layman's terms )
+		- 3. Dev documentation ( Explanation of everything )
+			- Used technologies ( Angular/Typescript, C#, SQL )
+			- Used IDE's ( VsCode, Visual Studio, XAMPP )
+			- Thorough description of all parts of the project ( mainly, the methods )
+				- Frontend = Components(+Pages/Dialogs), Services, Guards
+				- Backend = Endpoints, Models
+					- Database = Structure, Table names/stored data
+		- 4. Tests ( Insomnia, Postman )
+			- Awaited response of functions
-	- OTHER(?):
+		- 5. Summary
-		- Documentation on what the errors are
-		- Documentation on how the errors were fixed
+			- Possibilities for future development

 # BACKEND:
 	PROBLEMS/THINGS TO FIX/FORWARD:
+		- Registration:
+			- received from Frontend, correctly formated/hashed, sent to database
-		- Modify datamodels
+		- Login:
+			- request received from Frontend, check if credentials are correct AND if a user is admin, then generates a token, sends it to Frontend
+		- Cascading deletion for tasklist
+			- checks if there are tasks:
+				- IF YES = deletes every task and then itself
+				- IF NO = simply deletes itself
-		- Set endpoints
+		- Set up SQL database
+		- SQL dump file
+			- to help set it up wherever we want